Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 This way, you secure a lower CPC as you narrow down the audience you show your ads to only potential customers - who are more likely to convert.

-In addition, when you filter out unnecessary questions & queries by adding negative keywords, you can increase the potential number of people clicking for your products or services.
+In addition, when you filter out unnecessary questions & queries by adding negative keywords in Performance Max Campaigns, you can increase the potential number of people clicking for your products or services.

-Adding negative keywords to your Performance Max campaigns provides a lot of benefits just as mentioned above.
+Adding negative keywords in Performance Max campaigns provides a lot of benefits just as mentioned above.

 If you want to better analyze your Pmax campaigns, you are recommended to take a look at our guide on asset group reporting: Google Ads Performance Max Asset Group Reporting.

-Now that you’ve learned how to add negative keywords to your Performance Max campaigns, here are 3 valuable best practices, plus examples, to make things even easier for you.
+Now that you’ve learned how to add negative keywords in Performance Max Campaigns, here are 3 valuable best practices, plus examples, to make things even easier for you.

 Example: